 Unless otherwise specified below, please direct all questions to me at email@example.com.

 The left side shows frames from a real video of a growing bacterial colony; the right frame shows our algorithm tracking the growth and motion of each individual bacterium during its whole life cycle from being born, moving, growing, to splitting into two daughter cells.
 Biologists need to track cells in video frames for many purposes, including tracking the growth of cancer cells, learning about the growth of embryos, learning how bacteria move, learning how genetic changes to a cell result in functional changes during it's lifetime... it's a huge research area.
 Although there already exist several cell tracking algorithms out there, we are working on a novel approach that seems to have several advantages.
 In order to join this project, your task is to take the above animated GIF, and automatically estimate the number of bacteria in each of the frames, and produce a text file whose only output is one integer per line, representing the count, and the number of lines should equal the number of frames.
-You only need to use one of the two sides; I'd recommend you use the right side (red lines on an otherwise black and grey image are easy to isolate.)
+You only need to use one of the two sides.
 You can use any language you want, and any method you want, as long as it's automatic, and you wrote it yourself (cite any references you use).
 Describe your algorithm and the output, and send your PDF write-up to me by email.
 Extra work for those who already have an undergrad degree: You must create two algorithms, one that can handle each side of the above image.
 Compare the results and explain any differences.